 A common theme today in many non-traditional evangelical churches goes something like this, “Let’s just focus on Jesus.
 He is peaceful, merciful and kind, but the Old Testament God is tough, distant, and judgemental.”

-In an increasing number of evangelical churches a new ministry emphasis seems to be more and more common.
-It goes something like this – “We focus on Jesus and simply following Him.
-He is peaceful, merciful and kind, but the Old Testament image of God was challenging since God revealed Himself as firm, jealous, and judgemental.”
 My church of the last seven years has built its outreach around this very idea.
-The members and adherents of such churches resonate deeply with this “Jesus is all we want to know about God“ vibe that gives the impression that Jesus was somehow a material break with the God of the Old Testament and was not a fulfillment of the law (as Jesus himself said), but was an extended apology (in the modern sense) of sorts for the God of the Old Testament.
-This emphasis hinges on the implicit idea that Jesus was in reality a kinder, softer and gentler version of God the Father.
-Such ministry emphasis, while understandable in today’s post-modern culture so afraid of giving offence, contains inherent dangers that can lead us to a theological place we should not go as orthodox evangelical Christians.
+The members and adherents resonate deeply with this “Jesus is all we want to know about God“ vibe that gives the impression that Jesus was a material break from the God of the Old Testament more so than a a fulfillment of the law (as Jesus himself said).
+In such churches, we encounter an extended recasting of the image of the God we encounter in the Old Testament.
+Their emphasis hinges on the implicit idea that Jesus was in reality a kinder, softer and gentler version of God the Father.
+Jesus cares about the heart, they say, while the Father in the Old Testament cared more about adherence to the Law.
+This ministry emphasis, while understandable in today’s post-modern culture which is afraid of giving offence and thus projecting a certain softness into Christ, contains dangers that can lead us to a theological place we should not go as orthodox evangelical Christians.

-A thorough reading of the entire Jewish/Christian Old Testament scriptures reveal that this a thoroughly lazy caricature (as appealing as it may be to our modern culture and context).
-The deep mercy and heart of God the Father revealed first in the Jewish Tanakh shows tender mercies in almost embarrassing abundance.
+A thorough reading of the entire Jewish/Christian Old Testament scriptures reveal that this God vs. Jesus distinction is a thoroughly lazy caricature (as appealing as it may be in our modern context).
+The deep mercy and heart of God the Father revealed first in the Old Testament scriptures shows tender mercies in almost embarrassing abundance.
 His heart is moved deeply by the plight of even those who after recurring warnings continue to pursue their own path.
 He warns through prophets.
 He weeps and feels pathos over Israel continuing to understand how much He loves them.
 The deep mine of gold in these writings is weighty and significant.
 I have read these Old Testament scriptures many times and never fail to leave with a sense of the deep compassion and heart of God the Father.
-And in Jesus we see the same heart in glorious bodily human form.
+Is it not in Jesus that we now personally encounter this very heart in bodily form?
 We see Him walk amongst us and suffer.
 We see him weep over the death of a friend and the hardness of the hearts of those in Jerusalem.
 We see Him suffer for us.
 Just like his Father.
 We can even argue that the very divinity of Jesus is self-evident in that his heart seems to be the same as the heart of God as revealed in the Jewish scripture.

 I remain thoroughly flummoxed that these new “Jesus Churches” (now, before you protest, all churches are indeed Jesus’ church, but my use here is a mnemonic for the churches I referred to in my opening) take such a mentally lazy approach and in doing so leave harmful impressions.
 Harmful?
 What is the harm you ask?